Strategic and operational plans help your organisation to clearly define goals and how they can be achieved.

 The operational plan (or business plan) covers how your organisation will achieve your strategic priorities.

-Before you begin planning, take a look at your provincial and/or national sporting organisation’s plan.
+Before you begin planning, examine the plans of any provincial and/or national sporting organisation.
 Their plan can be used as a guide for developing your own plan and help build stronger relationships with your affiliate body.

 For more information on the benefits of planning and what is involved see the information sheet Strategic and Operational Planning for Sporting Organisations (PDF).